Surfing-Chef/sc-boilerplate/README.md

 1. Download zipped files from ***[here](https://github.com/Surfing-Chef/sc-bourbon-boilerplate/tree/Underscores)*** if you haven't already.
 2. Unzip into new theme folder: `wp-content/themes/your-theme-name`.
 3. Open a new command line window, navigate into the new folder.
-4. If ***[npm-check-updates](https://www.npmjs.com/package/npm-check-updates)*** is installed, run `ncu -u` to update project packages.
+4. Run `ncu -u` to update project packages, if ***[npm-check-updates](https://www.npmjs.com/package/npm-check-updates)*** is installed.
 5. Install the Node packages, run a `npm install` command from the command line.
-6. do a five-step find and replace on the name in all the templates:
+6. Do a five-step find and replace on the name in all the templates:

   1. Search for `'_s'` (inside single quotations) to capture the text domain.
   2. Search for `_s_` to capture all the function names.